 With 39.5 million people living in California, perhaps the most important species that the California Department of Fish and Wildlife manages is our own.

-- Learning what the public thinks about fish and wildlife.
-Specifically, what conservation and management issues are most concerning.
+Exploring and presenting public opinions about fish and wildlife.
+Specifically, what conservation and management issues are most concerning to Californians?

-- Building collaborations and communication efforts around fish, wildlife, and conservation issues between different communities.
+Building collaborations and communication efforts around fish, wildlife, and conservation issues amongst different communities, organizations, and stakeholder groups.

-- Providing the social science expertise to fish, wildlife, and conservation agencies so they can make scientifically sound decisions about conservation management and policy.
+Providing the social science expertise to fish, wildlife, and conservation agencies so that they may make scientifically sound, sustainable decisions about conservation management and policy.